 They probably have been good at selling or running the register.

 They probably have been with you awhile so they have your trust.

 Just because someone was a good salesperson or a reliable team member doesn’t mean they know how to train someone.

 You probably didn’t give them a choice so they feel it is something they have to do, which translates to frustration with their learners.

-Training is looked at as something to get through, rather than a system of continual learning and practicing, so little time is budgeted for the process.
+This training solution is looked at as something to get through, rather than a system of continual learning and practicing, so little time is budgeted for the process.

 2. A Salaried Trainer